snehalraipure/gitpractice/demo/GitNotes.md

 ###
 git remote -v
-git remote ----to check vaiable git log note:-"after git log performed...to come outside it we have to perform q command" git remote rm origin2 -----to delete any variable
+git remote ----to check variable git log note:-"after git log performed...to come outside it we have to perform q command" git remote rm origin2 -----to delete any variable